imryche/blockkit/docs/index.md

 ## What is this?

-BlockKit is a Python library that makes building Slack UIs actually enjoyable.
+BlockKit for Python is a library that makes building Slack UIs actually enjoyable.
 Type hints tell you what's possible.
 Method chaining lets you build naturally.
 Validation catches mistakes before Slack does.
 Zero dependencies means it won't break your project.

 ## Install it